-In the junior school, the school does not use national tests to determine attainment, using instead its own framework.
+In the prep and pre-prep schools, the school does not use national curriculum tests to determine attainment, using instead its own framework.

-At GCSE in the years 2012 to 2013, performance has been above the national average for maintained schools.
+At GCSE in the years 2012 to 2014, performance has been above the national average for maintained schools.